TarakaSwathi123/Javascript-Interview-Questions/js_interview_questions.md

 98. What is the output of: `3 + 2 + "7"`?
 99. What are service workers?
 100. What’s the difference between authentication and authorization?

----

-✅ **Tip**: Try writing small code snippets for each question to solidify your understanding.

-Feel free to fork, clone, or contribute to this list.
-Happy Coding! 🚀

-#javascript #frontend #interview #react #vue #angular #webdev #typescript #coding